 Strategies and Actions

 Establish a Black Student Experience taskforce; consider solutions such as an office of Black Student Success.
-This effort will be led by Ashley Williams, Sheila McMullan/SAS director, Will Rodriguez, Shay Collins, and Chris Manning.
+This effort is led by Ashley Williams and Sheila McMullan (or the current SAS director), and supported by Will Rodriguez, Shay Collins, and Chris Manning.

 Increase professional development opportunities for faculty, staff, and students of color.
-This effort will be led by Chris Manning, Joan Stasiak, Badia Ahad, Sonny Singh, Winifred Williams, Marshawn Brown, and Shay Collins.
+This effort is led by Marshawn Brown and Chris Manning, and supported by Joan Stasiak, Badia Ahad, Meharvan Singh, Winifred Williams, and Shay Collins.

 Implement evidence-based mentoring practices and models to support students, staff, and faculty of color.
-This effort will be led by Sonny Singh, Marshawn Brown, Badia Ahad, Shay Collins, Winifred Williams, and Joan Stasiak.
+This effort is led by Marshawn Brown and Meharvan Singh, and supported by Winifred Williams, Joan Stasiak, Badia Ahad, Paige Gardner, and Willie Gore.

 Ensure that Black students, staff, and faculty have access to culturally-aware wellness resources.
-This effort will be led by Joan Holden, Joan Stasiak, Winifred Williams, Marshawn Brown, Shay Collins, Andrea Boyd, and Deb Schmidt-Rogers.
+This effort is led by David deBoer, Joan Stasiak, and Joan Holden, and supported by Deb Schmidt-Rogers, Andrea Boyd, Marshawn Brown, Amber Miller, and Winifred Williams.

 Enhance diversity, equity, and inclusion in academic affairs.